MLIS Curriculum, Courses, Syllabi

 The MLIS Program at Maryland can be completed totally online, allowing for students to pursue graduate education from a distance or require additional flexibility within their schedule.
 Online courses involve the same level of academic rigor as courses taught on campus.
 Graduates of the online program also receive the same MLIS degree as in-person students.

 This is a valuable option for prospective students who have full-time job commitments or are unable to attend classes on our College Park campus.
-We currently offer the following specializations in the online format: Diversity and Inclusion, Individualized Program Plan, School Library, and Youth Experience (YX).

 The program requirements are the same as the in-person MLIS (see above).
 The only difference is the availability of courses.
 Online students are welcome to take classes on campus as well as long as immunization records are submitted to the University Health Center.